jomolesk/reference-architectures/docs/virtual-machines-windows/multi-region-application.md

 Measure the recovery times and verify they meet your business requirements.
 Test combinations of failure modes, as well.

-## Next steps

-This series has focused on pure cloud deployments.
-Enterprise scenarios often require a hybrid network, connecting an on-premises network with an Azure virtual network.
-To learn how to build such a hybrid network, see [Implementing a Hybrid Network Architecture with Azure and On-premises VPN][hybrid-vpn].

 <!-- Links -->
 [hybrid-vpn]: ../hybrid-networking/vpn.md